tarikguney/usa-visa-appointment-checker/README.md

 Hello, Visa Seeker!

-This script will help you check if there is an available appointment to schedule your visa interview.
-This script solves the hardest part.
+This script automates the process of checking for available visa interview appointments.

-Now, you can run this script periodically to see if there is a new appointment time available and alert yourself automatically and timely.
+It logs into your account on https://ais.usvisa-info.com using your username and password, and then scans the appointment page for availability.

-Perhaps, you could send yourself or someone else a notification email periodically about the availability of visa appointment dates.
+You can run the script at regular intervals to receive timely alerts on new appointment slots.

-It checks the availability of visa appointments by using your username and password, logging into your account at https://ais.usvisa-info.com, and reading the appointment page there.
+Optionally, you can configure it to send email notifications about appointment availability to you or someone else.

-Don't worry about your username and password.
-This script runs on your computer, and nothing is sent anywhere.
+Rest assured, the script runs locally on your computer, ensuring that your login details are not shared.

 ## How to run